AI

 Features:

-• Manage subscriptions: Claude, ChatGPT, Gemini, GitHub Copilot
+• Manage subscriptions: Claude, ChatGPT, Gemini, GitHub Copilot, Qwen, iFlow, Vertex AI, and custom OpenAI-compatible endpoints

 • GitHub Copilot Bridge